Louise-Ryan/GENE-FAM/README.md

 AUGUSTUS requires BLAT to generate hints.
 Please follow the installation instructions found here: <p>
 https://bioinformaticsreview.com/20200822/installing-blat-a-pairwise-alignment-tool-on-ubuntu/

-You may encounter the following error when installing blat: configure: "error: zlib not installed".
+You may encounter the following error when installing libpng (dependency for blat): configure: "error: zlib not installed".
 To overcome this issue, try executing the following command:
 ```
 sudo apt-get install zlib1g-dev
 ```